chrisosaurus/dodo/README.md

-dodo then reads it's commands from stdin, note that dodo is non-interactive so will not start work until it's stdin input is finished (it sees EOF).
+dodo then reads it's commands from stdin, note that dodo is non-interactive so will not start work until it's stdin input is finished (it sees eof).

-note that in dodo all changes are flushed immediately; there are no concepts of 'saving', 'undo' or 'backups'.
+in dodo all changes are flushed immediately; there are no concepts of 'saving', 'undo' or 'backups'.

+dodo is really a very thin wrapper around `fread` and `fwrite`.

 example dodo usage: